Jakarta International e-Prix Circuit: Background

 The proposal of the Jakarta ePrix was first announced in July 2019, with mid-2020 announced as the target date for an inaugural race.
-The originally intended location, the National Monument and the Merdeka Square was rejected along with a proposal for the use of the Gelora Bung Karno Stadium.
+The originally intended location, the National Monument and the Merdeka Square, was rejected along with a proposal for the use of the Gelora Bung Karno Stadium.
 Originally, there were 5 options being proposed: Jenderal Sudirman Street, Indah Kapuk Beach, Jakarta International Expo, Jakarta International Stadium, and the Ancol region.
-With the Ancol region being announced as the location in January 2022.
+The Ancol region was announced as the location in January 2022.